 Mr. Huerta graduated from the University of Michigan Law School and was admitted to the California Bar in 1983.
 He worked at major law firms in Southern California in business and real estate litigation before forming his own law firm specializing in commercial and real estate litigation in 1991.
-Mr. Huerta has been a mediator and an arbitrator for eighteen years.
+Mr. Huerta has been a mediator and an arbitrator for over twenty years.

 Mr. Huerta serves on the San Diego County Superior Court Mediation Panel, the Amercian Arbitration Association Commercial and Employment Mediation and Arbitration Panels, and the California Department of Insurance Mediation Panel.
 Mr. Huerta is a Mediator and Arbitration Chairperson for the Financial Industry Regulatory Authority (FINRA).